amitkml/mlops-HomeRentProcessor/Cloud_deployment/readme.md

 - Lambda function for profilling and monitoring

 **Steps to run:**
+- First you need to download the release https://github.com/amitkml/mlops-HomeRentProcessor/releases/tag/Final_Model which has the trained model and weights.
+Please ensure that this is kept in Cloud_deployment\lambda_container\homerent_procesor\homerent_model as the docker command will expect this.
 - Go inside terraform directory cd terraform
 - Run terraform init
 - Run terraform plan